michelk/saga-cmd.hs/README.md

 Haskell Library to wrap `saga_cmd`.

-Two exectuables are currently shipped
+Three exectuables are currently shipped

 -   **sagaPipe:** A program to chain different saga-calls, where the output of one command gets the input of the next.